A community garden proposed for Kingsport Park is facing some push-back.

 On Wednesday, Joel Bunker, executive director of Grow Annapolis—a nonprofit promoting and sustaining urban agriculture—posted a statement on the organization's Facebook page encouraging friends of the group to express their support for the project to the Annapolis City Council.

 "What you should know is that the city may be pulling back support from the Annapolis Community Garden Project off Bywater Rd.," Bunker wrote in the statement.
 "This is due to the pressure of few loud and influential voices from the Kingsport Development which is adjacent to proposed site."

-The project—spearheaded by Grow Annapolis—is included in Mayor Josh Cohen's fiscal year 2013 capital budget.
-The site is owned by the city.
+The project—spearheaded by Grow Annapolis—is included in Mayor Josh Cohen's The site is owned by the city.

 Bunker also said in the statement that many Kingsport residents have been supportive of the project but opponents cited a fear of increased crime and desire to keep outsiders away.